-The following is a TENTATIVE schedule of these chapters and the primary topic for each.
+The following is a TENATIVE schedule for the semester.

 Circumstances may cause the schedule to be changed.
-If changes are necessary, they will be announced in Brightspace.
+If changes are necessary, they will be posted on the course Announcement screen.

 Weekly units go from Monday until Sunday each week.
-All assignments, activities, discussion boards (except for the initial discussion post - it is due the Thursday before the Sunday), etc., are due by Sunday evening at 11:59 pm.
+All assignments, activities, discussion boards (except for the chapter readings and the discussion posts - they are due the Thursday before the Sunday), quizzes, etc., are due by Sunday evening at 11:59 pm.